Takagachh: Area overview

 The map alongside shows the north-central part of the district.
 It has the highest level of urbanisation in an overwhelming rural district.
 22.08% of the population of the Cooch Behar Sadar subdivision lives in the urban areas and 77.92% lives in the rural areas.
 The entire district forms the flat alluvial flood plains of mighty rivers.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

-As per the 2011 Census of India, Takagachh had a total population of 12,418.
+As per the 2011 Census of India, Takagachh had a population of 12,418.
 There were 6,375 (51%) males and 6,043 (49%) females.
 There were 1,343 persons in the age range of 0 to 6 years.
-The total number of literate people in Takagachh was 8,428 (76.10% of the population over 6 years).
+The number of literate people in Takagachh was 8,428 (76.10% of the population over 6 years).